lumeland/lume.land/docs/overview/command-line.md

 ## Start a local server

-Typically you will want to open the site in your browser so can start a local server adding the `--serve` (or `-s`) argument:
+Typically you will want to open the site in your browser so you can start a local server by adding the `--serve` (or `-s`) argument:

 ```sh
 deno task lume --serve